JamesTheSergal/Backrooms-net/README.md

 That means, if you didn't want to rely on one person hosting your chat app, you could always just host it yourself.

 ## Would you like to know more?
-Visit the wiki section! :)
+Visit the wiki section! :) (Wiki will be populated once code is published.
+Forgot to mention.
+Sorry!)